IPBES-Data/IPBES_TCA_ch5_ejatlas/README.md

 This repository is part of an ongoing IPBES project.

-The authors do not take any responsibility for it's copntent or the correct working of the code.
+The authors do not take any responsibility for it's content or the correct working of the code.
 If scripts in here wipe your data, you are on your own.

 Nevertheless, please feel free to browse the code and re-use it at your own risk.